Helvick Head

 Overview

-Helvick Head (Irish: Ceann an tSliabh), the easternmost point of the Ring Peninsula, juts out into Dungarvan Bay on County Waterford’s celebrated Copper Coast.
-Formed from Old Red Sandstone, the headland presents a rugged skyline of sheer cliffs that drop dramatically into the Atlantic.
-The site is part of a Special Area of Conservation (SAC), protecting a mosaic of coastal flora and a bustling seabird community.
-Its remote yet accessible location makes it a favourite stop for walkers, birdwatchers and anyone keen to feel the wind sweep over a landscape that has been shaping stories for over a thousand years.
+Helvick Head marks the easternmost point of the Ring Peninsula, jutting into Dungarvan Bay on County Waterford’s celebrated Copper Coast.
+Formed from ancient Old Red Sandstone, the headland presents a rugged skyline of sheer cliffs that drop sharply into the Atlantic.
+Designated as a Special Area of Conservation (SAC), the site protects a mosaic of coastal flora and a bustling seabird community.
+Its remote yet accessible location makes it a favourite for walkers, birdwatchers, and anyone keen to feel the Atlantic wind sweep over a landscape that has guided mariners for over a millennium.

 The name Helvick is one of the few Irish place-names that survive from Old Norse.
 The suffix -vík means “bay”, while the prefix -hel is debated – it may hint at “bright”, “holy”, “healthy” or even “danger”.
 Vikings used the natural harbour at Helvick as a safe anchorage, and the headland’s name preserves that maritime legacy.